Volcano and Ryukyu Islands campaign

-The Volcano and Ryūkyū Islands campaign was a series of battles and engagements between Allied forces and Imperial Japanese forces in the Pacific Ocean campaign of World War II between January and June 1945.
+The Volcano and Ryūkyū Islands campaign was a series of battles and engagements between Allied forces and Imperial Japanese Forces in the Pacific Ocean campaign of World War II between January and June 1945.

 The campaign took place in the Volcano and Ryukyu island groups.
-The two main land battles in the campaign were the Battle of Iwo Jima (February 16-March 26, 1945) and the Battle of Okinawa (April 1–June 21, 1945).
-One major naval battle occurred, called Operation Ten-Go (April 7, 1945) after the operational title given to it by the Japanese.
+The two main land battles in the campaign were the Battle of Iwo Jima (16 February to 26 March 1945) and the Battle of Okinawa (1 April to 21 June 1945).
+One major naval battle occurred, called Operation Ten-Go (7 April 1945) after the operational title given to it by the Japanese.

 The campaign was part of the Allied Japan campaign intended to provide staging areas for an invasion of Japan as well as supporting aerial bombardment and a naval blockade of the Japanese mainland.
 The dropping of atomic weapons on two Japanese cities and the Soviet invasion of Japanese Manchuria, however, caused the Japanese government to surrender without an armed invasion being necessary.

-The campaign
+Engagements

 Iwo Jima

 Iwo Jima's strategic importance was debatable.
 The Allies considered the island to be an important staging area for future invasion forces, however, after the Allies captured Iwo Jima, their focus shifted from using the island as a staging area to employing the island as a base for fighter escorts and the B-29 Superfortress bombers recovery.
 The Japanese had a radar station and airstrips to launch fighters that would pick off B-29s raiding the Japanese home islands.
 If captured by the Americans, it could provide them with bases for fighter escorts to assist B-29s in raiding the Japanese home islands, as well as being an emergency landing strip for any damaged B-29s that could not return to the Marianas.

 The operation to take Iwo Jima was authorized in October 1944.
-On February 19, 1945, the campaign for Iwo Jima was launched.
-The island was secure by March 26.
+On 19 February 1945 the campaign for Iwo Jima was launched.
+The island was secure by 26 March.
 Only a few Japanese were captured, as the rest were killed or committed suicide as defeat befell them.
 However, the Americans suffered a heavy toll in casualties in their initial landing, as opposed to the main fighting.
-Fighters began operations from March 11, when the airfields were secured, and the first bombers hit the home islands.
+Fighters began operations from 11 March, when the airfields were secured, and the first bombers hit the home islands.